prakharmrsl/easypcceo.github.io/pages/improve-internet-speed-gaming.md

 According to [Xfinity](https://www.xfinity.com/hub/internet/internet-speed-for-gaming){: target="_blank"}, most game console manufacturers recommend at least 3Mbps of download speed and .5 Mbps to 1Mbps of upload speed.
 Remember that those numbers are purely for gaming, meaning you should have more available if others are using the internet at the same time.

-## 14 Ways to Improve Your Internet Speed
+## How to Speed Up Your Internet For Free

 These 14 tips are tried and true tactics.
 Not all of them will work for you, but they're all worth a shot.